 \subsection{Goodness-of-fit test}

 We also study the type-I error and power of the goodness-of-fit test as described in Section \ref{section: Goodness of fit test}.
 To investigate the type-I error, we can repeatedly simulate data sets according to model \eqref{eq:Regression Model rewritten} with specified coefficients and refit the model to the generated data.
-We then count the amount of times the fitted model is rejected and from this estimate the type-I error since we know that every rejection is a false rejection.
-In a similar way we can gauge the power of the test by repeatedly simulating data sets according to the misspecified models discussed in Section \ref{section: model under misspecification}.
+We then count the number of times the fitted model is rejected and from this, we estimate the type-I error since we know that every rejection is a false rejection.
+Similarly, we can gauge the power of the test by repeatedly simulating data sets according to the misspecified models discussed in Section \ref{section: model under misspecification}.

 We perform this simulation study using $500$ simulated data sets of size $n = 1000$ and $n = 2000$.
 The distribution of the test statistic will be based on $B = 250$ and $B = 500$ bootstrap samples when assessing the type-I error of the test and $B = 250$ bootstrap samples when assessing its power.
 In the following, we will refer to the scenario where the data are generated according to model \eqref{eq:Regression Model rewritten} as scenario $0$.
-The cases where the control function is based on a probit link or cumulative log-log link are referred to as scenario $1$-a and $1$-b respectively.
-The case in which the data is generated using the skew-normal distribution of \cite{Azzalini1996} and a bivariate t-distribution will be refered to as scenario $2$-a and $2$-b respectively.
+The cases where the control function is based on a probit link or cumulative log-log link are referred to as scenarios $1$-a and $1$-b, respectively.
+The case in which the data is generated using the skew-normal distribution of \cite{Azzalini1996} and a bivariate t-distribution will be referred to as scenario $2$-a and $2$-b, respectively.
 Lastly, the case wherein the errors are heteroscedastic will be called scenario $2$-c.
-For all of these misspecified distributions, we will use the exact same parameters as the ones chosen in Section \ref{section: model under misspecification}.
-Furthermore, we assume that $Z$ and $W$ are continuous in all scenarios except in scenario $1$-a and $1$-b, where we have to take $Z$ to be binary in order to investigate the effect of misspecifying the link function.
+We will use the same parameters as those chosen in Section \ref{section: model under misspecification} for all of these misspecified distributions.
+Furthermore, we assume that $Z$ and $W$ are continuous in all scenarios except in scenarios $1$ -a and $1$ -b, where we have to let $Z$ be a binary variable in order to investigate the effect of misspecification of the link function.